BrianHicks/aaron/README.md

   return product(*ints_less_than(n))
 ```

-Or, you could use Aaron, and do this:
+Or, you could use Aaron, decorate your functions with `composable`, and do this:

 ```python
 two_n_plus_one = double > add_one